garrandall/popular-music-data/tracks/the-lonely-one-special-delivery-terry-huff.md

 For all I do, do is sit here thinking of you

 I'm just the lonely one
-Hey, Ooh, Oh yeah, Oh, Baby,
+Hey, Oh, Oh yeah, Oh, Baby,
 The lonely one, the lonely one, the lonely one
 Oh Baby, Oh Baby, Oh Baby, Oh Baby